Veganism means never consuming or using animal flesh, their secretions, by-products, or fluids of any kind

 Vegans challenge the encroachment of humans

-We oppose the destruction of habitats associated with rampant human infrastructure construction and work to protect those displaced and victimized by it.
+We oppose the destruction of habitats associated with human infrastructure construction and work to protect those victimized and displaced by it.
 We educate others on the harmful impacts of their recreational activities wherever it introduces food, pollution, trash, noise, light, and disruption into an ecology.